Sinotaia quadrata: Feeding habits

+Sinotaia quadrata feeds on epiphytic algae.

+Sinotaia quadrata histrica snails predate also on eggs of bluegill Lepomis macrochirus.

-S. aeruginosa is a herbivorous deposit feeder.
+S. quadrata is a herbivorous deposit feeder.
 It consumes mainly epiphytic algae, but its diet also includes detritus, bacteria, aquatic plants, sand grains, diatoms, green algae, and cyanobacteria such as Microcystis.
 Its consumption of cyanobacteria during algal blooms may result in bioaccumulation of toxic microcystins (microcystin-LR, microcystin-RR) from Microcystis in the gonads, the hepatopancreas and the digestive tract.
 Adult snails feeding ad libitum under ideal laboratory conditions eat 16.0 mg of fish food daily.

 Life cycle

-S. aeruginosa is gonochoristic, which means that each individual animal is distinctly male or female.
+Sinotaia quadrata has strong fecundity.
+It is gonochoristic, which means that each individual animal is distinctly male or female.
 The species is ovoviviparous.
 Newborn snails attach to non-sediment substrates (shells of adults or other material) in their first 2–3 days.

 The shell length of juvenile snails starts at about 3 mm and grows rapidly by about 190 μm daily.
 Juveniles become adults at the age of nine weeks, when they reach a shell height of 12.15–16.09 mm; from then on, they grow more slowly at about 30 μm daily.
 Snails can be reliably sexed at this age.

 Individuals start mating and reproducing in at water temperatures of 16–18 °C, although a temperature of 24–26 °C is optimal.
 Females start to give birth to the first newborn snails at the age of 18 weeks, when they reach a shell height of 15–16 mm and a body weight of 0.81–0.94 g.
 Gravidity of adult females lasts the entire year.
 The average number of newborn snails in the wild is 0.24 snails per day (50 per year) or up to 0.55 snails per day in the laboratory.
 Each gravid female carries 19–21 embryos inside her.

 Generation time is quite short at about four months.
 The species can have three generations per year in the aquarium.
 The reproductive cycle is about six months.

 Environmental sensitivity

-S. aeruginosa has been the subject of various aquatic toxicology studies into the effects of copper, cadmium, lead, ethylbenzene, 2,2',4,4'- tetrabromodiphenyl ether, tributyltin, microcystin, multi-walled carbon nanotubes, and 17β-estradiol.
+S. quadrata has been the subject of various aquatic toxicology studies into the effects of copper, cadmium, lead, ethylbenzene, 2,2',4,4'- tetrabromodiphenyl ether, tributyltin, microcystin, multi-walled carbon nanotubes, and 17β-estradiol.
 The species has a high sensitivity to copper exposure and could thus be used for monitoring of sediment toxicity caused by environmental copper pollution.

-Sinotaia aeruginosa snails from West Lake in Hanoi, Vietnam were found to be contaminated with copper, lead and zinc.
+Sinotaia quadrata snails from West Lake in Hanoi, Vietnam were found to be contaminated with copper, lead and zinc.
 The concentration of these elements in these snails exceeded standards of Food and Drug Administration and of Food Standards Australia New Zealand.

 Distribution of rare-earth elements was studied in a labolatory.
-Results shown bioaccumulation of lanthanum, samarium, gadolinium and yttrium in Sinotaia aeruginosa and there was found no bioaccumulation of cerium in this snail.
+Results shown bioaccumulation of lanthanum, samarium, gadolinium and yttrium in Sinotaia quadrata and there was found no bioaccumulation of cerium in this snail.